project-gemmi/gemmi/docs/mol.rst

 But in some PDB files we need to take into account two other records:

-* MTRIX -- if marked as not-given it defines operations needed to reconstruct the asymmetric unit,
+* MTRIX -- if marked as not-given it defines operations needed to reconstruct the asymmetric unit.
-* SCALE -- provides fractionalization matrix.
+* SCALE -- provides the fractionalization matrix.
 The format of this entry is unfortunate: for large unit cells the relative precision of numbers is too small.
 So if coordinates are given in standard settings it is better to calculate the fractionalization matrix from the unit cell dimensions